fredrikwidlund/libreactorng/README.md

 ### lists

-Lists are doubly linked sequence containers with O(1) inserts (given a known position) and deletes.
+Lists are doubly linked sequence containers, similar to C++ std::list, with O(1) inserts (given a known position) and deletes.

 #### Example